 Incorporating fitness into your life is a great way to keep up with your health.
 Whether you’re an avid runner, heavy lifter, or anything between, exercise can aid in stress relief and help strengthen your muscles, joints, bones, and heart.
-Unfortunately, participating in these sorts of activities can sometimes lead to a variety of injuries such as knee, shoulder injuries, hamstring strain, sciatica, shin splints, hip flexor strain, and so on.
+Unfortunately, participating in these sorts of activities can sometimes lead to a variety of soft tissue injuries such as the knee, shoulder injuries, hamstring strain, sciatica, shin splints, hip flexor strain, and so on.
 As experts in the musculoskeletal system, chiropractors have become a highly effective tool when it comes to helping and even preventing sport-related injuries.

 Common Sports Injuries:

 - Swollen muscles

 No matter the age, a person who uses forceful impact, repetitive motions, and/or overexerts themselves, may lead to a sports injury.
 Sports place an enormous amount of pressure on our bodies, allowing it to be easier to sprain an ankle or wrist, pull a muscle, or strain it.
 When sports injuries occur, it’s vital to seek out care as soon as possible.
 According to a study published by BMC Musculoskeletal Disorders, it was found that those who were treated with sports chiropractic intervention experienced a significant reduction in strain injuries, specifically in lower-limb muscles.